-2020 marks the eighth anniversary of IFIT's existence.
+2022 marks the tenth anniversary of IFIT's existence.
 Originally conceived as a transitions think tank, today IFIT is a global enterprise that straddles negotiation and transition processes alike, operating mainly behind the scenes through high-level dialogue and strategy formation with local leaders seeking to break cycles of violence and misrule in their country.

-Notwithstanding the COVID-19 crisis, IFIT is at yet another inflection point and ready to actively engage with philanthropists with shared goals.
+IFIT is at yet another inflection point and ready to actively engage with philanthropists with shared goals.
 We thus present this case for support as a starting point of a deeper conversation regarding how we can work together to move current practice away from fragmented interventions and towards more integrated solutions to strengthen peace, democracy, and human rights.